Akash76/Data-Hacks-in-Hyperledger-Fabric/README.md

 I think you all have a clear idea about encryption and its advantages.
 Encryption can be one of many solutions to avoid unforeseen situations as mentioned in my article above.
 One can have a glance at [this](https://github.com/yeasy/docker-compose-files/blob/master/hyperledger_fabric/v2.1.0/examples/chaincode/go/enccc_example/utils.go) to get an idea on how to utilize encryption algorithms while implementing a chaincode.
 Ciphertext is hard to understand, making it impossible for one to extract cipher data.

 ### CONCLUSION

+This article conveys that data can be misused when certain measures are not taken.
+Many developers concentrate mostly on network and application development part but do not pay much attention when it comes to security criteria.
+This may not happen in the exact same way as mentioned but it doesn't cost you to be a little careful.
+In my coming blogs ill dig a little deeper about few more security insights.